Mullanphy Savings Bank (St Louis, MO)

 Article Text

-A ST. LOUIS SAVINGS BANK FAILS.
-THE MULLANPHY INSTITUTION SUCCUMBS AFTER A BRIEF RUN.
+ST. LOUIS BANK CLOSES.
+Assets Said to Nearly Equal Liabilities, Over $800,000.
 St. Louis, Feb.
-27.-After a run of an hour this morning the Mullanphy Bank, at Broadway and Cass-st.. closed its doors.
-Bank Examiner C. C. Austin immediately took charge, and the following placard was posted on the doors: "This bank is in the hands of the Secretary of State."
-The liabilities are estimated at $810,000, and the cashier says the assets will reach nearly the same figures.
-The Mullanphy Bank has about 1,500 depositors, and was regarded as one of the most substantial savings institutions in the city.
-Mr. Austin is inclined to the belief that the bank will not resume.
+27.-After a run of an hour this morning the Mullanphy Bank, corner of Broadway and Cass streets, closed its doors.
+Bank Examiner C. O. Austin immediately took charge, and a placard was posted on the doors bearing: "This bank is in the hands of the secretary of state."
+The liabilities are estimated at $810,000, and Cashier Kammerer says the assets will reach nearly the same figures.
+The bank has about 1,500 depositors and was regarded as one of the most substantial savings institutions in the city.
+Examiner Austin is inclined to the belief that the bank will not resume.
 The filing of a chattel mortgage of $25,000 by a commission firm is said to be responsible for the run and subsequent failure.
-The Clearing House Association has appointed a committee to investigate the failure.

 Article from The Morning News, February 28, 1897